 The Blue Temple profited by $128.

 Plastic Free Challenge: Groceries

 Everyone braced for our respective grocery days.
 Even with avoiding plastic grocery bags, there’s still a substantial amount of plastic packaging involved in shopping for groceries.
-The question is whether they are truly necessary packaging.

 2019 update: With the advent of zero waste groups in Malaysia since this challenge was undertaken, a few nearby supermarkets have begun offering some vegetables loose.
 I can now bring more bags from prior trips and re-use them for fresh produce purchases.
 Consumer pressure does make a difference, even if people are not 100% zero waste.
 More options opened up in less than 5 years!

 Plastic Free Challenge: Toiletries/skincare